 These guys say it best, "Warby Parker was founded with a rebellious spirit and a lofty objective: to offer designer eyewear at a revolutionary price, while leading the way for socially conscious businesses.
 By circumventing traditional channels, designing glasses in-house, and engaging with customers directly, we’re able to provide higher-quality, better-looking prescription eyewear at a fraction of the going price."
 In short, they weren't afraid to blow up the model.
 Toms is another great example of this and we're seeing brands go direct to consumer on a regular basis.
 See the results of their efforts!

-Admittedly, some of these stores are highly aspirational (and possibly very well funded).
+Admittedly, some of these stores are highly aspirational.
 But the ideas and lessons learned here can be applied to main street retail as well.
 How can you offer experiences that inspire community?
 Or find ways to monetize your real estate beyond sales per square foot?
 Or offer customization or personalized product?
 Some of these omnichannel retail trends will be the mainstay of the future so making small investments now will go a long way.
-Need some more inspiration?
-Check out this article, 20 Ideas Worth Stealing in 2016.

 Learn more about how Springboard Retail empowers retailers of the future.